aldar1/job_finder/README.md

 # job_finder

-A new Flutter project.
+A new Flutter project v3.7.4 Android.

 ## Getting Started

 This project is a starting point for a Flutter application.